ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-We present in Fig.~\ref{fig:lcresidual_cvar} and Fig.~\ref{fig:lcresidual_x1var} the lightcurve residuals when splitting our SN~Ia sample by their lightcurve color ($c$) and stretch ($x_1$), respectively.
-Doing so enables us to investigate the potential origin of observed deviations.
-For instance, residual variations observed regardless of the lightcurve parameters would point toward issues in the average template $M_0(\phi, \lambda)$, while color-dependent but phase-independent residuals would point toward a mis-calibration of the SALT2 color-law $CL(\lambda)$.
-However, we highlight that SN lightcurve features not captured by the SALT2 model would likely lead to residual variation scatter across the entire lightcurve phase range.
-It is then by splitting the SNe along a parameter that could be related to the missing part of the model (e.g. observed host biases) that one may unveil such an effect.
+We present in Fig.~\ref{fig:lcresidual_cvar} and Fig.~\ref{fig:lcresidual_x1var} the light-curve residuals after splitting our SN~Ia sample according their light-curve color ($c$) and stretch ($x_1$), respectively.
+This enabled us to investigate the potential origin of the observed deviations.
+For instance, residual variations observed regardless of the light-curve parameters would point toward issues in the average template $M_0(\phi, \lambda)$, while color-dependent but phase-independent residuals would point toward a miscalibration of the SALT2 color law $CL(\lambda)$.
+However, we highlight that SN Ia light-curve features not captured by the SALT2 model would likely lead to residual variation scatter across the entire light-curve phase range.
+By splitting the SNe along a parameter that might be related to the missing part of the model (e.g., observed host biases), this effect might therefore be unveiled.